tcsvn/pyadlml/docs/user_guide.rst

    :align: center

-The changepoint representation is a ordered sequence of binary vectors.
+The changepoint representation uses binary vectors to represent the state of the smart home at a given point :math:`t` in time.
 Each field in the vector corresponds to a device.
-A field is only "on" when the device changes its state.
-This representation tries to capture the notion that device triggers may convey more information about the activity than the state of the smart home.
+A field possesses the value 1 at timepoint :math:`t` if and only if the device changes its state from 1 to 0 or from 0 to 1 at that timepoint.
+Otherwise all devices are set to 0.
+The changepoint representation tries to capture the notion that device triggers convey information about the inhabitants activity.
+The picture below shows a *raw* representation matrix and its *changepoint* counterpart.

 .. image:: images/cp_matrix.svg
    :height: 300px